ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Experiments

-The qualitative results are shown in Fig. \ref{fig: kitti}.
-This figure depicts the appearance of the dynamic scene at different time instances from left to right (time step: 66, 80, 102, 234).
+In addition to KITTI, we also present image reconstruction and novel view synthesis results on the VKITTI~\cite{vkitti}, Waymo~\cite{waymo}, and nuScenes~\cite{nuScenes} datasets in Tab.~\ref{tab:kitti}, Tab.~\ref{tab:vkitti}, Tab.~\ref{tab:waymo}, and Tab.~\ref{tab:nuscenes}.
+The experimental results across these diverse urban driving benchmarks clearly demonstrate the effectiveness and strong generalization capability of the proposed method, showing its ability to accurately model both static background structures and dynamic objects in complex real world scenes.
+The qualitative results are shown in Fig. \ref{fig: kitti} and \ref{fig:kitti0}.
+Figure \ref{fig: kitti} depicts the appearance of the dynamic scene at different time instances from left to right (time step: 66, 80, 102, 234).
 The vanilla NeRF implicit rendering fails to reconstruct dynamic scenes accurately.
-It can only represent static scenes, which leads to nearly identical render frames for all the sequences.
-The NSG algorithm provides a relatively accurate representation of dynamic objects but cannot handle scenes with camera ego-motion.
+It can only represent static scenes, which leads to nearly identically rendered frames for all the sequences.
+The NSG algorithm provides a relatively accurate representation of dynamic objects but cannot handle scenes with large-scale camera ego-motion.
 This limitation arises from the fixed root of their scene graph representation, which cannot move with the camera.
 In the last column of the figure, their reconstruction results appear highly blurred when the camera moves.
-SUDS exhibits poor representation capability for dynamic objects; their objects appear blurry in Fig. \ref{kitti}.
+SUDS exhibits poor representation capability for dynamic objects; their objects appear blurry in Fig.~\ref{fig: kitti}.
+Methods based on 3DGS achieve relatively high accuracy in background modeling.
+However, they exhibit limited performance in dynamic object reconstruction, suffer from poor generalization capability, and rely heavily on high precision point cloud initialization such as LiDAR measurements.
+In contrast, our method leverages prior knowledge encoded in a foundation model to guide scene understanding, enabling effective extraction of object appearance and shape features.
+This design allows the proposed approach to robustly handle the sparse observation problem caused by high speed object motion, while simultaneously maintaining strong generalization performance across different scenes and object categories.
 Especially as the number of training views decreases, all the existing methods generate ghosting artifacts near areas of movement.
 We also present object PSNR and LPIPS curves as the training view falls in Fig.~\ref{fig:manipulation3}.
-ProSGNeRF achieves the best reconstruction and novel view synthesis results in dynamic object representation and large-scale camera ego-motion.
+ProSGNeRF achieves state of the art performance in dynamic object reconstruction and novel view synthesis under large scale camera ego motion, which strongly validates the effectiveness of the proposed frequency modulated foundation model design.